pupilfirst/wd201-scripts/nodejs-deep-dive/what-is-event-loop/README.md

 # Script
 ### The call stack
-Node.Js has a single **call stack**, which along with other parts like *heap*, *queue* constitutes the Javascript's Concurrency Behaviour.
+Node.js has a single **call stack**, which along with other parts like *heap*, *queue* constitutes the JavaScript's concurrency behaviour.
 The Call Stack is a data structure which records the function calls, basically where in the program we are.
 If we call a function to execute, we push something on to the stack, and when we *return* from a function, we *pop* off the top of the stack.

 The event loop continuously checks the call stack to see if there's any function that needs to run.
 Let's see a simple event loop implementation: